awsdocs/amazon-cloudfront-developer-guide/doc_source/TutorialStreamingJWPlayer.md

 ## Uploading Media and JW Player Files to an Amazon S3 Bucket<a name="StreamingJWPlayerUploadFiles"></a>

 You can upload your media files and your media player files to the same Amazon S3 bucket or to separate buckets\.
-For this tutorial, you'll upload an \.mp4 or \.flv media file and the JW Player media player files to the same bucket\.
+For this tutorial, you'll upload an \.mp4 or \.flv media file and the JW Player media player files to the same bucket\.<a name="StreamingJWPlayerUploadFilesProcedure"></a>

 **To upload media and JW Player files to an Amazon S3 bucket**